 It is pretty light, it has the .NETCore.App as a default dependency together with AspNetCore.
 The project also comes with a logging implementation, that is why it has another dependency for Application Insights.

 Program class contains the entry point method of the application.
 This is where the host is setup through the WebHostBuilder.
-The configuration for request pipeline that handles all the requests that are made to the application is done in Startup class.
+In the Startup class, you configure the request pipeline that handles all the requests made to the application.

 ASP.NET Core and ASP.NET 4.6

-.NET Core 1.0 framework was redesigned in order to produce a leaner and modular framework with better support for cloud base connected applications.
+he .NET Core 1.0 framework underwent a redesign to create a leaner and more modular framework with enhanced support for cloud-based connected applications.

 It comes with many great improvements like: integration with client side frameworks, cloud ready configuration system, lighter HTTP request pipeline, built-in dependency injection, and many more.

 The ASP.NET Core is no longer using System.Web assembly, it is based on a set of granular NuGet Packages.
 The applications have a smaller footprint, improved performance and reduced servicing.

 Let’s compare the size of the newly created ASP.NET Core project, with an existent ASP.NET 4.6 project: